beopencloud/cno/README.md

 ##### AWS Elastic Kubernetes Service (EKS) and Azure Kubernetes Service (AKS)

-If you installed CNO in a Kubernetes clsuter with PSP (Pod Security Policy) activated such as EKS and AKS, run the following command.
+If you installed CNO in a Kubernetes cluster with PSP (Pod Security Policy) activated such as EKS and AKS, run the following command.

 ```
 export CNO_POD_POLICY_ACTIVITED=true